varnish/libvmod-rtstatus/README.rst

 A vmod that lets you query your Varnish server for a JSON object containing counters.

-visiting the URL /rtstatus.json on the Varnish server will produce an application/json response of the following format::
+Visiting the URL ``/rtstatus.json`` on the Varnish server will produce an application/json response of the following format::

     {